thor314/uncloak/meta/meta-Uncloak Contributor Guide.md

 This document is intended to help contributors get up to speed on where and how to contribute.
 Press `F12` at any time to open this page from within Obisidan.

 ## Getting started
-Clone or [fork](https://github.com/thor314/uncloak/fork) the [repo](https://github.com/thor314/uncloak) and edit in a Markdown editor of your choosing.
-Obsidian is the recommended choice for extensive editing.
-Open a pull request when your contribution is ready for review, and is easy to start with.
+[Fork](https://github.com/thor314/uncloak/fork) the [repo](https://github.com/thor314/uncloak) and edit in a Markdown editor of your choosing.
+Open a pull request when your contribution is ready for review.

 **Contributions of all sizes are welcome**.
 Easy areas for first contributions include suggesting resource links, citations, and fixing typos.
 Many pages are empty stubs with a link to another resource, often Wikipedia.
 Suggesting content for stub pages is a great way to help out.
 We don't currently have the resources to check your suggestion for plagiarism, but **please don't copy-paste from another site**.

+If your intended contribution is small-to-medium (fixing a typo, suggesting a resource, adding content to a page), you already have everything you need to start, the rest of the guide is directed at how we think about structuring site content.

 If you'd like to make a larger contribution to an area of site content that doesn't yet exist, you **might consider opening an issue first** to describe the contribution you intend to make so that we can discuss how we can structure your contribution into the graph.[^1] If you intend to propose **more than one new node addition** to the graph, we prefer that you structure your contribution into several pull requests:
 - PR $N=1$: propose new stub nodes (**stub** means with little or no content), and their connections to one another.
 Opening an issue to discuss this structure before the first PR helps us avoid wasting your time.
 - PRs $N>1$: Add content updates to your stub nodes.
 It's alright if your subsequent PRs continue to introduce new nodes and edges that you hadn't yet considered, but we continue to recommend first proposing stub nodes for discussion in PR $N=n-1$ before fleshing out contributions in PRs $N\ge n$.

 You are free to use whatever Markdown editor you would like.
-The Obsidian application comes with convenient tools for creating new pages from templates, linking pages together, and generally working with Markdown documents.
-We include a short guide on using Obsidian with Uncloak at the bottom of this document.
-A more extensive guide on Obsidian for personal use can be found [here](https://github.com/thor314/obsidian-setup).
+The Obsidian application is easy to start with, and comes with convenient tools for creating new pages from templates, linking pages together, and generally working with Markdown documents.
+The github includes a pre-configured Obsidian set-up (see the `.obsidian` directory) that you may use.

 ## On Node Types
 Uncloak's primary difference from other wikis and knowledge vectors is the emphasis on **communicating the dependency structure of knowledge** via the graph.
 To achieve this, we have developed a categorization typology for nodes and edges.
 Each node type has a [template](https://github.com/thor314/uncloak/tree/main/templates), specifying what to include in each type of node.
 Our node typology attempts to cover all concepts that may arise in the study of cryptography.
 We have attempted to allow our system to be flexible enough to be encompassing, while remaining legibly obvious to a casual user.